fossas/fossa-cli/docs/references/strategies/languages/perl/perl.md

 ### How do I *only perform analysis* for Perl?

-You can explicitly specify an analysis target in `.fossa.yml` file.
-The example below will exclude all analysis targets except for the perl.
+Explicitly specify an analysis target in `.fossa.yml` file.
+The example below excludes all other analysis targets:

 ```yaml
 # .fossa.yml